 The Role Trauma Plays in Toxic Masculinity

-How can such damaging messages as…
+How can such damaging messages as these not be traumatic?

-…not be traumatic?

 As that message is beaten into us figuratively – and literally for some –over and over again for years, the result is very often varying degrees of toxic masculinity.

 Shame Is Trauma’s Accomplice

 Shame is trauma’s accomplice in wounding the human heart.
 The message of shame is: There is something inherently wrong with me.
-While those driving the conversation on Twitter say they want to distinguish between the effects of masculinity and the men themselves how do they expect so many men not to hear something like #masculinitysofragile as insulting?
+While those driving the conversation on Twitter say they want to distinguish between the effects of masculinity and the men themselves, how do they expect so many men not to hear something like #masculinitysofragile as insulting?